Photo via @kensingtonpalace/Instagram.

-It's been nine years since Prince William and Kate Middleton tied the knot in a lavish Royal Wedding full of pomp and ceremony at Westminster Abbey in London.
+It's been a 10 years since Prince William and Kate Middleton tied the knot on April 29th in a lavish Royal Wedding full of pomp and ceremony at Westminster Abbey in London.
 We still get swept away looking back at photos of that historic day and really it ticked all the boxes of the ultimate dream wedding. *Sigh.* It was just all so glamourous.

 Almost a decade later, Kate Middleton's royal bridal style remains absolutely iconic and the influence can still be seen today...even with designers presenting Spring 2021 collections, the Kate effect is strong.
 On her wedding day, the world fell head-over-heels for the Duchess of Cambridge.
 Her style, warmth and newlywed glow captured our hearts and we can definitely credit her for making the royal family hip again.
 We thought it would be fun to look back on the day and highlight six of her biggest royal wedding style trends which are still going strong today.
 Happy Anniversary William & Kate!

-Kate singlehandedly brought sleeves back to bridal in 2011 and designers are still having a love affair with them.
-For Spring 2021 there are sleeves of all shapes, sizes and lengths—cap, wrist-length, blouson, balloon, bracelet length and more.
-This dress from the Morilee by Madeline Gardner Spring 2021 collection clearly demonstrates how the Kate effect lives on a decade later!
+Sleeves Kate singlehandedly brought sleeves back to bridal in 2011 and designers are still having a love affair with them.
+For Spring 2022 collections we spotted sleeves of all shapes, sizes and lengths—cap, wrist-length, blouson, balloon, bracelet length and more.
+Dress by Morilee.

-When Kate stepped out of her Rolls Royce at Westminster Abbey she was radiant beneath her waist-length veil, the perfect accessory for a princess.
-Long, trailing veils have been a mainstay in bridal fashion ever since and we love the drama of this most regal accessory—this one from Justin Alexander’s Spring 2021 collection is spectacular!
+Dramatic Veils When Kate stepped out of her Rolls Royce at Westminster Abbey she was radiant beneath her waist-length veil, the perfect accessory for a princess.
+Long, trailing veils have been a mainstay in bridal fashion ever since and we love the drama of this most regal accessory—this one from the Justin Alexander Signature collection is spectacular!